Contact

 Susanna Hill’s Making Picture Book Magic was the first class I took when I was looking to learn more about writing picture books.
 Her online class shows up in your email every weekday for a month, and each lesson is a gem.
 By the end of the month, you’ll know exactly what a picture book needs to make it soar.

 I haven’t had a chance yet to take a class through the Highlights Foundation.
 However, their offerings (virtual and in-person) look impressive and cover a wide range of topics from craft to publishing basics.
 If you want some direction in terms of choosing a class, definitely reach out to one of their Highlights Ambassadors.
+And check out the Highlights Foundation Blog for a bunch of Kidlit Resources.
 (UPDATE: I’ve taken my first Highlights class, and it was wonderful!!)

 The Writing Barn also offers a wide range of classes--again virtual and in-person.
 And while I haven’t had an opportunity yet to take a class, I know others who have and give raving reviews.
 They also host a variety of webinars, author launch events, etc. (UPDATE: I’ve taken my first Writing Barn class, and I really enjoyed!!)